 About Darling Cora

-Darling Cora is the singer-songwriter project of composer and finger-style guitarist Darlene Cuevas.
-With a supple voice brimming with soul and grace, thoughtful lyrics, and a unique guitar playing style, her songs capture inner, emotional truths that are often cloaked in sunny grooves and progressive folk rock.
-Her aim is to prompt listeners into feeling and experiencing the beauty and range of the human condition.
-She is also known for her sprightly instrumental guitar tunes.
+Darling Cora is the folk rock singer-songwriter project of composer and finger-style guitarist Darlene Cuevas.
+With a striking and beautiful voice, contemplative lyrics and adept guitar playing style, her songs capture and deliver emotional truths, made to sooth and lift weary hearts.
+She is also known for her sprightly, instrumental guitar pieces.

 Recent Performance History: